 With NIUBI Partition Editor, this problem can be solved easily.
 It is able to combine Unallocated or Free space to either contiguous partition with 1 step.
 When the Unallocated space is nonadjacent, it is able to move it and then combine to other partition on the same disk.

 Download it and you'll see the main window with disk partition structure and other information.
 There is 20GB Unallocated space that is shrunk from D drive via Disk Management.

-Follow the steps when Windows Server 2012 is unable to extend C drive after shrinking D:
+Steps when you are unable to extend C drive in Windows Server 2012 R2 after shrinking D:

-Step 1: Right click D: drive and select "Resize/Move Volume", drag middle position towards right in the pop-up window:
+Step 1: Right click D: drive and select "Resize/Move Volume", drag the middle of this partition towards right in the pop-up window: